 I never used sugar, but in recent years, I sometimes used one of those sweetened and flavored non-dairy creamers.

 Today, I use either half-and-half or heavy cream.
 My wife always drank her coffee whitened and sweetened, but now drinks it with only heavy cream.
-In terms of carbs and taste, heavy cream is the better deal.
-But half-and-half has only a gram of carbohydrate per two tablespoons (which is more than I put in), and is cheaper.
+In terms of carbs and taste, heavy cream is the better deal, and makes a cup of coffee a true low-carb, high-fat delight.
+But half-and-half has only a gram of carbohydrate per two tablespoons (which is more than I put in), is cheaper, and often the best you can do in a restaurant.

 When I am reheating a cup in the microwave, I usually drink it black.
 For some reason, reheated coffee tastes and looks better to me if I have it sans cream.